Abbott Laboratories (ABT)'s Winning Formula: Financial Metrics a

 Growth Rank Breakdown

-Abbott Laboratories is ranked highly in Growth, demonstrating a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 5.8%, which outperforms 55.83% of companies in the Medical Devices & Instruments industry.
-The robust increase in EBITDA over the past few years further accentuates the company's continued capability to drive growth.
+Abbott Laboratories demonstrates a strong commitment to expanding its business, as evidenced by its high Growth rank.
+The company's 3-Year Revenue Growth Rate is 5.8%, which, while not leading the Medical Devices & Instruments industry, still shows a solid trajectory.
+The robust increase in EBITDA over the past few years, with a three-year growth rate of 6.8 and a five-year rate of 11.5, accentuates the company's continued capability to drive growth.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.